Chilling requirement: Models

 All models require hourly recording of temperatures.
 The simplest model assigns one chilling unit for every full hour at temperatures below 45 F. A slightly more sophisticated model excludes freezing temperatures, which do not contribute to proper dormancy cycle, and counts only hours with temperatures between 32 F and 45 F.

-The Utah model assigns different weight to different temperature bands; a full unit per hour is assigned only to temperatures between 37 F and 48 F. Maximum effect is achieved at 7 C. Temperatures between 55 F and 60 F (the threshold between chilling and warm weather) have zero weight, and higher temperature have negative weights: they reduce the beneficial effects of an already accumulated chilling hours.
+The Utah model assigns different weights to different temperature bands; a full unit per hour is assigned only to temperatures between 37 F and 48 F. Maximum effect is achieved at 7 C. Temperatures between 55 F and 60 F (the threshold between chilling and warm weather) have zero weight, and higher temperature have negative weights: they reduce the beneficial effects of an already accumulated chilling hours.

-Southwick et al. wrote that neither of these models is accurate enough to account for application of rest-breaking agents widely used in modern farming.
+Southwick et al. wrote that neither of these models are accurate enough to account for the application of rest-breaking agents widely used in modern farming.
 They advocated the use of a dynamic model tailored to the two-stage explanation of dormancy.